Quit now

 When trees are cut down to clear land for tobacco farming, they release their stored carbon into the atmosphere as carbon dioxide.

-Once deforestation occurs, much of the carbon stored by trees is released back into the atmosphere as carbon dioxide, which contributes to climate change and causes environmental damage28 that ultimately affects us all.
-In fact, a recent University of Southern California study spanning a 5-year period found that on days in which Californians experienced extreme climate change-induced heat waves and air pollution, deaths were 21% more likely to occur.29
+Once deforestation occurs, much of the carbon stored by trees is released back into the atmosphere as carbon dioxide, which contributes to climate change and causes environmental damage that ultimately affects us all.28 In fact, a recent University of Southern California study spanning a five-year period found that on days in which Californians experienced extreme climate change-induced heat waves and air pollution, deaths were 21 percent more likely to occur.29

 But the harms from tobacco farming don’t stop with deforestation.